The Mental Health Foundation is committed to an Aotearoa where everyone can enjoy good mental health and wellbeing.

 We believe everyone can enjoy good mental health and wellbeing – whether or not you have an experience of or a diagnosis of mental illness.

-Our goal is to move everyone – including those who experience mental illness – up the spectrum towards flourishing.
+Our goal is to move everyone – including those who experience mental illness – towards wellbeing.
 We know this is possible – we see it every day.

 Mental health is not just the absence of mental illness or the symptoms of mental illness.
-The actions we take to address symptoms doesn’t necessarily improve wellbeing – this is where this comes in.
+The actions we take to address symptoms doesn’t necessarily improve wellbeing.
 Mental wellbeing is feeling good, functioning well and feeling connected.

 Sometimes focusing on mental health and wellbeing can feel too small and simple – especially when you’re going through a tough time.
 It can feel like advice to connect with others or go for a walk belittles what you’re going through.
 These things aren’t the whole picture, of course.
 We still need to have good mental health services, the right support from our whānau, friends and community, less prejudice and discrimination and we need to tackle a whole bunch of big problems like racism, poverty and violence.
 These are barriers to us feeling and functioning well – lobbying for a community that doesn’t have these barriers is what mental health promotion is doing.